 Your ice maker’s condenser is one of its core components.
 Condensers cool down refrigerant during the refrigeration process, so the evaporator can use it to freeze ice.
 The evaporator removes heat from the water until it freezes.
 As the water freezes into ice, the condenser releases the extra heat through its fins.
 Airflow releases the heat out of the ice maker and out to the surrounding environment.
 The ice making process repeats over and over to provide your business with ice all day long.

 Depending on your industry, dirt, grease, or other particles are flowing through the air.
 If they enter your ice maker, they’ll end up attaching to your condenser, which hinders it from cooling refrigerant down.
-If too many of these particles stick to your condenser, it’ll be unable to release heat, which will cause serious problems later.
+If too many of these particles stick to your condenser, it’ll be unable to release heat, which will cause serious ice maker problems later.

 High Capacity Filters

-Certain challenging environments, like ones with a lot of dirt and grease in the air, may require an additional high capacity ice maker filter.
+Certain challenging environments, like ones with a lot of dirt and grease in the air, may require an additional high volume ice maker filter.
 This filter is installed over your existing air filter to provide even more filtration against harmful particles.

 Here at Automatic Icemakers, we install an Enhanced Air Filtration System to units in challenging environments.
 This filter is made of a thick, blue synthetic material which does a great job of capturing air particles before they enter your ice maker.